-Volunteer in the FHNA membership tent at the Juanita Beach Farmer’s Market this summer.
+Volunteer in the FHNA membership tent at the December 21 Christmas Ship event.
 Use the contact form to volunteer.

 April 20: Work Party at Edith Moulton Park (108th Avenue NE at NE 137th), meet at Event 10 am.
 Hosted by the Juanita Neighborhood Association and the City of Kirkland.
 RSVP to Doug Rough at 425-821-5529 or send an email.

 April 20: Juanita Bay Park Restoration Work Party.
 Saturday 10AM to 2PM.
 (2201 Market St., Kirkland WA) Sponsored by Juanita Bay Park Stewards and EarthCorps.
 Go to www.greenkirkland.org for “What to Bring” and Sign Up information.

 April 27: Finn Hill Garage sale weekend.
 For more information on how to add your garage sale to the publicity list.